ryanlattanzi/algo_trading/README.md

 ```
 which wipes the Docker volumes clean for a completely fresh start.

+Now,
-Now, Postgres should be running on port `5432` with name `algo_trading_postgres_1`, PGAdmin should be running on port `80` (UI on `localhost:80`) with name `algo_trading_pgadmin_1`, and MinIO on port `9001` with name `algo_trading_minio_1` (UI on `localhost:9001`).
+- Postgres should be running on port `5432` with name `algo_trading-postgres-1`
+- PGAdmin should be running on port `80` (UI on `localhost:80`) with name `algo_trading-pgadmin-1`
+- MinIO on port `9001` with name `algo_trading-minio-1` (UI on `localhost:9001`)
+- Redis on port `6379` with name `algo_trading-redis-1`
+- Notification Service on port `8000` with name `algo_trading-notification-1` (Swagger docs on `localhost:8000/docs`)

 Finally, you must create a `logs` folder under the directory `dags` and another one under `back_testing`.

 # Running The App

 For now, there are 2 entrypoints into the system: `dags/orchestrate.py` which runs all of the DAGs in succession, and `back_testing/sma_cross_backtest.py`.
 The directory `algo_trading` includes all the source code that both entrypoints make use of.
-Within `algo_trading/config/config.yml`, you will find values to bootstrap the entrypoints with configurations on which tickers to analyze, which database backend to use, etc.
+Within `back_testing/config`, `dags/config`, and `email_service/src`, you will find configuration values to bootstrap the entrypoints with which tickers to analyze, which database backend to use, etc.

 For now, the best way to execute the program is `make test` for dev purposes.
-It will run `orchestrate.py` to populate the database, and then run `sma_cross_backtest.py` to ensure everything works.
+It will run `orchestrate.py` to populate the database, `sma_cross_backtest.py` to backtest a given ticker over time, and `./bin/test_notification.sh` to send a few curl commands to the notification service.
 More specific unit tests are on the agenda...

+Importantly, in order to ensure that the microservices are using the most up-to-date code in `algo_trading`, you should run `make dist`, which will generate a whl file in `./dist` and reference that file in each of the Dockerfiles.
+We aren't worried too much about package versions for now...but that's on the list.
+(If you desire to change the package version, just peep `setup.py` in the root dir.)

 For prod, please see the next section on how we plan on making this more beefy.

 # Future Endeavors

 - As stated above, we plan to make these entrypoints more robust than your elementary `python3 data_pull_dag.py` commands by perhaps deploying the `dags` folder to an Airflow environment (or maybe something more compact and cheaper...) and Dockerizing the `back_testing` folder as a microservice.
-To make `algo_trading` more usable for all systems, perhaps we could deploy it as a package to pypi and include it in other environments' `requirements.txt`.
 - As it stands, we currently only have the Simple Moving Average (SMA) strategy.
 We want to add more strategies obviously, and we tried to architect the system such that the strategies have a fixed input and output (by using interfaces) so that they can be plugged in simply by a change of configuration.
 - Create a subscription UI that allows users to select tickers that they are interested in monitoring.
 To determine the appropriate strategy, we will recommend one (based off past price movement, back-testing all strategies and choosing the one that performs best, or some other method) or have the user manually choose one.
 It should be entirely possible to analyze a given ticker with more than one strategy.
 Users should also be able to toy around with backtesting the strategies here.
 - Transition some of these pieces to Golang and GRPC to make it faster.